AgentTroll/blog/2019-07-28-lets-talk-privacy.md

   - [Three Reasons Why the "Nothing to Hide" Argument is Flawed](https://spreadprivacy.com/three-reasons-why-the-nothing-to-hide-argument-is-flawed/)
   - [Why Does Privacy Matter?
 One Scholar's Answer](https://www.theatlantic.com/technology/archive/2013/02/why-does-privacy-matter-one-scholars-answer/273521/)

+# EDIT 2019-20-11 21:01:25:

+I found yet another gem a few days ago but I seem to be unable to figure out where it came from.
+Nevertheless, I feel that it is worth putting here: the "I have nothing to hide" argument is inherently flawed because your digital life and the profiles that Internet companies build on their users is so vast and complex that you might not even realize that you have something to hide in the first place.

 #### Why I Care

 I myself have my own personal reasons to care about